A sub 2:30 marathon

 What did you do to aid your recovery with world class products from those miles and the above mentioned workouts?

-Have you taken the advice I have shared here on rundreamachieve by keeping an eye out for your iron and glutathione levels.
+Have you taken the advice I have shared here on rundreamachieve?
+Are you on keeping your iron and glutathione levels at optimal levels?

 Are you taking this seriously?